WarzoneMC/tgm-docs/docs/commandsandpermissions/match.md

 # Match Commands

 ### maps
-View the maps that are on Warzone, although not necessarily in the rotation.<br>
+View the maps that are on the Server, although not necessarily in the rotation.<br>
 **Usage:** `maps [type] [page]`
 <hr>

 ### findmaps
-Find the maps that are on Warzone, although not necessarily in the rotation.<br>
+Find the maps that are on the Server, although not necessarily in the rotation.<br>
 **Usage:** `maps [map name] [page]`
 <hr>